 This tank is empty; the cover is filled with rain water.

 The liquid manure fraction is applied to the farm’s fields using an extensive system of hoses connected to a tractor.
 Hoses transport the manure up to 6 km from the storage tanks to the fields.
-Spreading equipment consisted of dribble bars that apply liquid manure to the soil surface.
+Spreading equipment consisted of dribble bars that apply liquid slurry to the soil surface.
 This method reduces the risk of leakage to the environment.
 Unfortunately, the weather was not cooperating, so we couldn’t see how this system works.

 With this new method, the farm aims to use manure more efficiently so they can reduce phosphorus surpluses in their soils, reduce losses of nitrogen during storage, and reduce fertilizer purchases.